 Undergraduate students in the physics department have the opportunity to get hands-on experience working with our faculty members.
 Below are some current projects open to interested students.

-(For additional information on research opportunities for undergraduates, visit our undergraduate careers page.)
+(For additional information on internship and research opportunities for undergraduates, visit our undergraduate careers page.)

 For more information, please contact Dr. Stefan Spanier by e-mail: email@example.com, by phone: 865-974-0597, or come to my office: 502 Nielsen Physics.